 Last night, I watched the movie “A Map for Saturday.”
 It was amazing.
 Utterly and totally amazing.
 The movie was recommended to me by a fellow traveler, and chronicles a man’s round-the-world trip in 2005.
 It is filled with interviews from other backpackers, and very accurately captures the highs and lows of travel.

 It’s the best travel movie I’ve ever seen.
 For anyone who has ever backpacked or traveled for a long time, it’s an easy movie to relate to.

 It gets all the travel highs and lows:

-- Turning into a lifelong traveler.
-Brook, the main character, says at the end of the movie that he took this trip to get travel out of his system.
-He’d come back, get a job, and live the life society wanted, but he found that instead of getting it out of his system, he just got more addicted to travel.
+Brook, the main character, says at the end of the movie that he took this trip to get travel “out of his system”.
+Then he’d come back, get a job, and live the life society wanted, but he found that instead of getting it out of his system, he just got more addicted to travel.
 Now he can’t go back to the way things were.
 He’s different.
 He can’t picture life without travel.
 When you talk to travelers, you hear the same thing: they are now travelers forever.

 If you ever want to understand why travelers do what they do and what it feels like to be out there, then watch this movie.
 It explains it all.